sraosha47/django-projects/README.md

 ### [Adulting](https://github.com/sraosha47/django-projects/tree/main/adulting)

 A project offering apps that help with all the tedious, boring stuff that comes with adulthood.
 You know...responsibilities.
-So far it conains following apps:
+So far it contains following apps:

 #### [Users](https://github.com/sraosha47/django-projects/tree/main/adulting/users)